Student loan backed securities up for sale

 A smart financial investment?

-The student-loan backed securities being sold as federally guaranteed loan securities will benefit the companies and investors.
+The student-loan backed securities being sold as federally loan securities will benefit the companies and investors.
 The federal government and taxpayers who take on the risk of these student loan bonds, however, will not be seeing much benefit.
 This is a situation, luckily, that has already been resolved — partially.
 The new student loan bill takes private businesses out of the mix.
 At the same time, will the federal government continue to sell these securities?
 At least if it does, the taxpayers will see the benefit this time.